a1trl9/clk/prob.md

     - Possible, compounding...
 - What is the matrix formulation of OLR?

+## Logistic Regression
+- What is exponential family?
+    - Does binomial distribution belongs to exponential family.
+In which case it does?
+        - The number of trials is fixed.
+- What is deviance?
+    - What is the relationship between deviance and likelihood ratio?
+    - What is the relationship between deviance and the residual sum of square in normal distribution?

 ## Analysis of Variance (ANOVA)

 - What is one-way ANOVA?